pyvista/pyvista/doc/api/core/cells.rst

 -----

-The cell :class:`pyvista.Cell` class is the PyVista representation of the `vtkGenericCell <https://vtk.org/doc/nightly/html/classvtkGenericCell.html>`_ and can be used to inspect a dataset's cells, faces, and edges.
+The cell :class:`pyvista.Cell` class is the PyVista representation of the `vtkGenericCell <https://vtk.org/doc/nightly/html/classvtkGenericCell.html>`_ and can be used to inspect a :class:`pyvista.DataSet`'s cells, faces, and edges.

 .. note::
-   While methods and classes are quite effective at inspecting and plotting parts of a dataset, they are quite inefficient and should be used only for interactive exploration and debugging.
+   While methods and classes are quite effective at inspecting and plotting parts of a dataset, they are inefficient and should be used only for interactive exploration and debugging.
 When working with larger datasets or working with multiple cells it is generally more efficient to use bulk methods like :func:`pyvista.DataSet.extact_cells`.